rsim-tu-berlin/DA4DTE/explainability/README.md

 #### Code

 This sub-repo contains two notebooks to demonstrate both LRP and BiLRP.
 The process of obtaining explanations should be straightforward by following these implementations.
+The model weights which are assumed to be in `./weights/` can be downloaded from the shared TUB-Cloud, as they are too big for GitHub.